kpm-tools/segment-next/README.md

 After integrating Next.js applications with [Segment](https://segment.com) I've ran into a few pitfalls that their library doesn't provide.
 Here's a few things that this library can do for you out of the box.

+-   Compatible with older verisons of Next.js and Next.js v13 app directory
 -   Guaranteed `analytics.page` event fire on initial page load, regardless of it being client-side or server-side.
 -   A `handlePageEvent` callback to tie your application to be able to run a consistent `analytics.page` event for better downstream reporting.
 -   A fully typed API to pull use so that you know you're passing in the right parameters to your events.